Justifying the Volatility of S&P 500 Daily Returns: Preliminaries

 Adjusted closing prices of the S\&P 500 Index are taken from \url{https://finance.yahoo.com}, spanning December 29, 1927 to September 29, 2023.
 Figure \ref{fig:rollingv} shows how $\sqrt{v}$ has been increasing over time.
 After 1960, there is an increasing trend in $\sqrt{v}$.
 It is impossible to say with certainty whether this trend will continue into the future.
 However, the advancement of this trend into the future appears plausible.

+Adjusted closing prices of the Hang Seng Composite Index, DAX 30 Index and the CAC 40 Index are taken from \url{https://www.macrotrends.net}.
+Data used spans November 26, 1990 to November 14, 2023.
+These three foreign indexes track the performance of the largest public companies in Hong Kong, Germany and France, respectively.

-Annual real returns of the S\&P Composite Index from 1871 to 2020 are taken from \url{http://www.econ.yale.edu/~shiller/data.html} and collected for easy access at \url{https://github.com/HaydenBrown/Investing}.
+Annual real returns of the S\&P Composite Index from 1871 to 2020 are taken from \url{http://www.econ.yale.edu/~shiller/data.html}.
 The S\&P 500 only goes back to 1957, so Cowles and Associates (1871 to 1926) and the Standard \& Poor 90 (1926 to 1957) are used as backward extensions.
 Relevant variables from the data are described in table \ref{t:data}.

 Inflation and dividend adjusted (i.e. real) annual returns are computed using the consumer price index, the S\&P Composite Index price and the S\&P Composite Index dividend.
 Use the subscript $k$ to denote the $k$th year of $J$, $P$ and $D$.
 Then the real return for year $k$ is given by $((P_{k+1}+D_k)/P_k)\cdot(J_k/J_{k+1})$.
 Figure \ref{fig:sptrend} illustrates the remarkable stability of the S\&P Composite Index real returns over the past 150 years.
 Supposing this stability continues, the long-term average annual log-return of the S\&P 500 should be around .0658 plus the long-term average annual log-return of the consumer price index.
-Some possibilites are collected in table \ref{t:posrr}.
+Some possibilities are collected in table \ref{t:posrr}.